human papillomavirus

 Read More »

-Cervical intraepithelial neoplasia (CIN) is a pre-cancerous disease caused by human papillomavirus (HPV).
-It is composed of abnormal squamous cells that have been infected and transformed by the virus.
-The squamous cells are found in a part of the cervix called the transformation zone.
-CIN is called a pre-cancerous disease because over time it can …
+Cervical intraepithelial neoplasia (CIN) is a precancerous condition of the cervix caused by infection with human papillomavirus (HPV).
+It is composed of squamous cells that have been infected and altered by the virus.
+These abnormal cells are found in the transformation zone, which is the part of the cervix where glandular cells are gradually replaced …

 Read More »